CHS COLLEGE APPLICATION PROCESS

 - If a college is asking for your cumulative GPA and/or your class rank, it can be found on the unofficial self-view transcript.

 - If a college asks for your UIC (Unique Identification Code), it can be found on the unofficial self-view transcript.
-This is a code issued by the State of Michigan and is different than your student number.
+This is a code issued by the State of Michigan (also sometimes referred to as the State ID Code) and is different than your student number.

 - ACT/SAT scores are NOT listed on the transcript (see step 3 below).